lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

                                   +- then => new Promise => 4 8 (cp3)
 ```

-In practice we rarely need multiple handlers for one promise.
-Chaining is used much more often, but this is good to
+In practice we rarely call `then` multiple times for one promise, but chaining
-know.
+is used much more often.

 ### Promise API

 #### `Promise.all`

-If we want to run multiple asynchronous operations in parallel and wait until all of them are completed, we can use
+If we want to run multiple asynchronous operations in parallel and wait until
-`Promise.all`.
+all of them are completed, we can use `Promise.all`.

-It accepts an iterable (usually an array) of promises, and returns a new promise that is fulfilled when **all** the
+It accepts an iterable (usually an array) of promises, and returns a new promise
-input promises are fulfilled, or rejected when **any** of the input promises is rejected.
+that is fulfilled when **all** the input promises are fulfilled, or rejected
+when **any** of the input promises is rejected.

 ```js
 Promise.all([